tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

         return image
 {% endhighlight %}

-using above class lets create tfdataset from coco dataset images.
-We specify path to images folder (where all images resides) and batch size
+using the above class lets create tfdataset from coco dataset images.
+We specify the path to images folder (where all images reside) and batch size

 {% highlight python linenos %}